 Cultures & Customs

-Check out the Canadian Centre for Intercultural Learning for some great info about each country.
+Visit the Canadian Centre for Intercultural Learning for country-specific cultural information.

 Coping with culture shock

 When you first arrive in the host country, everything you see and do is exciting and positive.
 After a while, some negative emotions may start to creep in, and you may start to experience what is commonly referred to as “culture shock".

 - You feel angry, uncomfortable, confused, frustrated or irritable and lose your sense of humour.

 - You withdraw and spend excessive amounts of time alone, only with Canadians or other foreigners, and avoid contact with the local people.

 - You develop negative feelings about the people and culture of the host country.

 - You eat and drink compulsively or need an excessive amount of sleep.

 - You are bored, fatigued and unable to concentrate or work effectively.